Lam-Thai/ILHT-rice-era/docs/Dotenv-Configuration.md

 !!! info

     When naming your environment variables, make sure that you are replacing all your whitespaces with underscores ( _ ) and the name is all upper case.
 This is that you can differinciate between variables in your code and your _**.env**_ file

+### Conclusion
+By this point, you have learned:

+-   How to import your .env file into your code
+-   The location of your environment variables
+-   Insert your data into your .env file